Cecilist/Final-BossFightBulletShooter/README.md

 ## Evaluation
 - [ ] D-1: The repository link is submitted to Canvas before the project deadline.
-- [ ] D-2: The repository contains a <code>README.md</code> file in its top-level directory.
+-  X] D-2: The repository contains a <code>README.md</code> file in its top-level directory.
-- [ ] D-3: The project content is eligible for an <a href="https://www.esrb.org/ratings-guide/">ESRB Rating</a> of M or less.
+- [X] D-3: The project content is eligible for an <a href="https://www.esrb.org/ratings-guide/">ESRB Rating</a> of M or less.
 - [ ] C-1: Your repository is well-formed, with an appropriate <code>.gitignore</code> file and no unnecessary files tracked.
 - [ ] C-2: Your release is tagged using <a href="https://semver.org/">semantic versioning</a> where the major version is zero, the minor version is the iteration number, and the patch version is incremented as usual for each change made to the minor version, and the release name matches the release tag.
 - [ ] C-3: You have a clear legal right to use all incorporated assets, and the licenses for all third-party assets are tracked in the <code>README.md</code> file.
-- [ ] C-4: The <code>README.md</code> contains instructions for how to play the game or such instructions are incorporated into the game itself.
+- [X] C-4: The <code>README.md</code> contains instructions for how to play the game or such instructions are incorporated into the game itself.
-- [ ] C-5: The project content is eligible for an <a href="https://www.esrb.org/ratings-guide/">ESRB Rating</a> of T or less.
+- [X] C-5: The project content is eligible for an <a href="https://www.esrb.org/ratings-guide/">ESRB Rating</a> of T or less.
 - [ ] C-6: The release demonstrates the core gameplay loop: the player can take actions that move them toward a goal.
 - [ ] B-1: The <code>README.md</code> file contains a personal reflection on the iteration and self-evaluation, as defined above.
 - [ ] B-2: The game runs without errors or warnings.